 If I had my time again, we would have visited a lot more countries and she would have been world schooled, but that’s another blog post!

-Come next June when she finishes her IB high school diploma, we’ll be off on the road again.
+In just a few short weeks when she finishes her IB high school diploma, we’ll be off on the road again.
 (I have seriously itchy feet.)

 I wouldn’t necessarily advocate the way we started our round the world trip!
 You have to be very comfortable moving outside of your comfort zone and flying by the seat of your pants, which isn’t for everyone, but let’s explore some of the best routes for planning, financing & making the most of world travel!